 Bio-fact Carts: Docents and youth volunteers staff carts filled with bio-facts of many different animals.
 See and touch fur, bones, and teeth, and learn about the fascinating physiology of our animals.

 Storybooks and more: Don’t forget to pick up a keepsake Zoo Key to use in our Talking Storybooks throughout the Zoo.
 Other must-do’s: Ride the Eugene Friend Dentzel Carousel and the Little Puffer miniature steam train, and let the kids run out all that energy at the Elinor Friend Playground.

 • Lion House Indoor Viewing is closed but you can see the big cats in their outdoor yards.

 • Savanna Aviary is temporarily closed for the safety of our susceptible bird species.
 The avian influenza has been detected in the state of California which can be fatal to most birds in these habitats.

-- General admission tickets must be purchased and reserved in advance online on weekends and holidays.
+- It is suggested that general admission tickets be purchased and reserved in advance online on weekends and holidays.

 - Member reservations are currently waived.

 - Your entire party needs to be present to enter the Zoo.

 - For information on our rainy day policy see the FAQ’s.

 - CityPASS ticket holders will receive the next available time upon arrival and do not need advance reservations.
 Present your CityPASS ticket at Zoo entry.
 Learn more about saving 45% with CityPASS.